 The Gateway is proud to present its second season of Gateway to Cinema, bringing classic film favourites to the big screen!
 Hosted just off campus at the historic Garneau Theatre, these screenings are free for all students with valid ID with drinks provided by Yellowhead Brewery.
 Follow us on Facebook and Twitter to get updates on upcoming Gateway to Cinema screenings:

-April 10th Drinks at 6:30pm Film at 7:00pm Screening at Metro Cinema at the Garneau Theatre - 8712 109 St
+February 12th Drinks at 6:15 pm Film at 6:45 pm Screening at Metro Cinema at the Garneau Theatre - 8712 109 St